mbrav/formula-studio/README.md

 # formula-studio
 A CMS for yoga and fitness studios written in Django

-## Still in very early phase of development
+## Still in early phase of development

 ### Installation on Linux and macOS